ICanOnlySuffer/maneki-fetch/readme.md

 What's more needed:
 - ASCII art of more operating systems
-- More fetching commands (disk, cpu, etc)
+- More fetching commands (cpu, terminal, hardware, etc)
 - Makefile.rb translation to POSIX shell